Density-dependent incompressible Navier--Stokes equations in critical tent spaces: The main result

+where the supremum is taken over all cubes $I$ in $\mathbb R^n$.
+See~\cite{hernya} for the properties of those spaces and references therein for previous important works on them.
+Our spaces $U_\alpha$ are also closely related to those that have been used by J. Xiao in~\cite{Xiao} to study the classical Navier--Stokes equations.
+Their use in the density dependent case seems to be totally new, though. \medbreak Before giving the definition of the solution space for the velocity field, introducing several families of \emph{tent spaces} is in order.
+Let us first recall the definition of the classical parabolic tent spaces. \begin{defin} Let $p\in[1,\infty).$ A measurable function $u: \R^n\times\R_+\rightarrow \mathbb R$ belongs to the $(\infty,p)$-parabolic tent space $\mathbb T^{\infty,p}( \R^n\times\R_+)$ if

-Our choice of the space $U_\alpha$ is motivated by the method to prove Theorem~\ref{key} that strongly relies on the tent spaces theory.
-This space belongs to the family of $Q_\alpha^\beta(\R^n)$ spaces that have been first introduced in \cite{EJPX} and used to investigate the well or ill-posedness issues of the homogeneous incompressible Navier-Stokes equations with fractional Laplacian in \cite{LZ} and \cite{WX}.
-Tent spaces, along with convex integration (see e.g.~\cite{buck}) and dual evolution techniques (see e.g.~\cite{kisnaz} and~\cite{vasvin}) are examples of important techniques, originating outside PDE, that proved to be useful to attack many problems related to the Navier--Stokes equations.
+\end{defin} Tent spaces, along with convex integration (see e.g.~\cite{buck}) and dual evolution techniques (see e.g.~\cite{kisnaz} and~\cite{vasvin}) are examples of important tools, originating outside PDE, that proved to be useful to tackle challenging problems related to the Navier-Stokes equations.

-Let us include a short historical comment on tent spaces.
-To the best of our knowledge, elliptic tent spaces were first introduced in the article~\cite{cms}.
-Many important properties of tent spaces have been discovered in articles~\cite{aus},~\cite{aus1},~\cite{aus2}.
-The parabolic counterpart of these spaces was first considered and successfully applied recently to the homogeneous Navier--Stokes equations \eqref{inhom} by P. Auscher and D. Frey in~\cite{aus} (see also~\cite{notes}).
-There, deep connections between well-posedness in $\BMO$ and tent spaces have been pointed out and, compared to the original article~\cite{kochtataru} by H. Koch and D. Tataru, using tent spaces turned out to allow to handle more general parabolic systems with, possibly, rough coefficients.
+To our knowledge, \emph{elliptic} tent spaces were first introduced in the article~\cite{cms}.
+They have been studied in the subsequent papers \cite{aus-1,aus,aus1,aus2}.
+The parabolic counterpart of these spaces (see the above definition) was considered and successfully applied by P. Auscher and D. Frey in~\cite{aus} to solve the homogeneous Navier--Stokes equations \eqref{ns} with initial data in $\BMO$ (see also~\cite{notes}).
+Compared to the original article~\cite{kochtataru} by H. Koch and D. Tataru, using tent spaces turned out to allow one to handle more general parabolic systems with, possibly, rough coefficients.
+For more on tent spaces, see the recent papers~\cite{ben1} and~\cite{ben2}. \medbreak In order to state our main result, we need another two families of tent spaces.
+The first (resp. second) one is the space in which the first (resp. second) order space derivatives of the velocity are expected to be, if one starts with $u_0$ in $U_\alpha.$ \begin{defin} Let $\beta \in \mathbb R$.
+We denote by $\mathbf{T}^{\infty, 2} (t^\beta dy dt)$ the space of functions $u$ in $L^2_{loc}(\R^{n}\times\R_+;\R)$ such that

-\medbreak Note that the difficulty in the present paper is that the system under consideration is not fully parabolic.
-This suggests that another functional setting should be considered and leads us to consider a new scale of tent spaces.

-\medbreak The rest of the paper unfolds as follow.
-In the next section, we introduce all the functional setting pertaining to tent spaces and establish a few key properties.
-The third section is devoted to the proof of the fact that the maximal regularity operator is bounded on our tent spaces and to the boundedness of the Leray projector on these spaces.
-In the fourth section we prove our existence result.
-In appendix, we prove some auxiliary results like a density result for $U_\alpha$ and comparison with Besov and Sobolev--Slobodeckij type spaces.